 Spread the word

-Encouraging employees to be environmentally-aware means removing as many hurdles to sustainable behaviour as possible.
+Encouraging employees to be environmentally-aware when working from home means removing as many hurdles to sustainable behaviour as possible.
 Creating a list of environmentally-friendly products is a great first step and it ensures that your staff have the knowledge they need to make sustainable decisions.
 Without an office, buying things like laptops, furniture, stationery et al. is in your staff’s hands.
 Help them make smart choices.

 Consider becoming a B Corp